-Underage drinking is every parent’s fear, whether you are facing the problem now or taking preventive steps for the future.
-Underage drinking can occur in any family, regardless of income status or ethnicity.
-Many parents are surprised to learn that underage drinking can start earlier than the teenage years.
-As a parent, it’s important for you to understand the reasons your child may experiment with alcohol, how it can become an addiction, the consequences of abusing alcohol, and treatment for an addiction.
-Even more important is your role in talking with your child frequently, and at a young age, about the dangers of underage drinking.
-Research shows that the earlier a child starts drinking, the greater the likelihood he or she will abuse alcohol later in life.
+It’s important for parents to understand the reasons their child may experiment with alcohol.
+You should also know, how it can become an addiction and how to treat that addiction.
+Even more important is your role in talking with your child about the dangers of underage drinking.
+Research shows that the earlier a child starts drinking, the greater the likelihood they will abuse alcohol later in life.

 Binge drinking also is dangerous.
-Binge drinking is when you drink an excessive amount of alcohol at one time.
-If your child doesn’t drink regularly, but drinks an extreme amount at one time (such as at a party), that is considered binge drinking.
+This is when you drink an excessive amount of alcohol at one time.
 Binge drinking is commonly tied to alcohol poisoning.

 The American Academy of Family Physicians (AAFP) recommends that children between 12 and 17 years old avoid alcohol.
 As a reminder, drinking alcohol while under the age of 21 is not legal and is unsafe.

-Reasons for underage drinking: It’s important to talk to your child (at every age) about the dangers of alcohol.
+It’s important to talk to your child (at every age) about the dangers of alcohol.
 It’s equally important to understand why they drink.
-Teens often take their first alcoholic drink because they have been pressured by one or more of their friends or peers.
+Teens often take their first alcoholic drink because they get pressured by their friends or peers.
 Peer pressure may take the form of bullying.
-Peers also will tell your child that alcohol makes them feel good, gives them confidence, that there’s no harm in drinking, and that everyone drinks.
+Peers also will tell your child that alcohol makes them feel good and gives them confidence.
+They may say that there’s no harm in drinking and that everyone drinks.
 Tell your child to expect peer pressure and encourage them to talk to you when those times occur.

-Another reason your child may drink is because of increased independence or because they want to be independent.
+Another reason your child may drink is because they want to be independent.
 As your child gains independence, it’s important for you to continue to monitor what’s going on in their lives.
 Stress (school, social, home) may be another reason your child starts drinking.
 Teach your child ways to cope with the stress they experience at every stage of their life.
-Children who have suffered abuse, or have behavior or mental health problems are at an increased risk for underage drinking.
+Children who have suffered abuse or have behavior or mental health problems are at an increased risk for underage drinking.

 Talk to your children

-Talking with your child has proven to be extremely valuable in reducing underage drinking.
+Talking with your child helps reduce underage drinking.
 Parents can influence their child’s attitudes about alcohol and prepare them for the challenges ahead.
 Start by being a good role model.
 Research shows that when parents are actively involved in their child’s life, the child is less likely to drink.
 Being a poor role model can have negative consequences.
-According to research on binge drinking, for example, children of a parent who binge drinks are more likely to binge drink.
-If you are an adult and you drink, do so in moderation and not to excess, don’t drink and drive.
+Children of a parent who binge drinks, for example, are more likely to binge drink.
+If you are a parent and you drink, do so in moderation.
+Don’t drink and drive.
 Don’t keep an excessive amount of alcohol in your house.
 Other underage drinking topics you should discuss with your child include:

 - The dangers of alcohol.
 Talk about the dangers of underage drinking and alcohol abuse.
 These can include blackouts, alcohol poisoning, injuries and accidents, risky behavior, negative effects on the brain, and death.

 - Coping with peer pressure.
 Give your children real-life examples of ways to cope with pressure from friends and classmates.
 Have them practice their responses with you.

 - Managing stress.
 Tell your child that drinking away their stress is not the answer.
 Teach them ways to cope, such as physical exercise, listening to music, reading, watching a funny movie, writing about their stress in a diary, volunteering to help people or organizations in need, and talking with you or someone else they trust.

 - Legal and academic consequences.
 Explain the long-term impact of underage drinking and drinking and driving (losing your license, having an arrest record).
-Academically, underage drinking and drinking and driving can lead to losing a spot on a school team or club or losing a college scholarship.
+Underage drinking and drinking and driving can lead to losing a spot on a school team or club.
+It can also mean losing a college scholarship.
 Even worse, someone could be injured or even killed by a decision to drink and drive.

-Take preventive steps: Talking with your child about the dangers of alcohol is important.
+Talking with your child about the dangers of alcohol is important.
 However, talking is not enough.
-Take preventive steps, such as networking with other parents who share your same thinking and rules about underage drinking (not serving alcohol at parties, adult supervision when friends are over and at parties), keeping alcohol out of your own home or under lock and key, and establishing strict rules and consequences for underage drinking.
-Some parents create a written agreement or contract with their children about the consequences of underage drinking and drinking and driving (loss of driving privileges, loss of free time, earlier curfews, paying fines).
+Take preventive steps, such as networking with other parents who share your same thinking and rules about underage drinking.
+This can include not serving alcohol at parties, and adult supervision when friends are over.

 Things to consider